 Before The Rattlesnake arrived, Austin supporters were kept entertained through various contests and local celebrity cameos.

 On the musical side of things R&B singer and Vancouver native Cory Lee was chatting it up with reporters, promoting her new album Sinful Innocence, which debuts May 15.
 Hometown rapper Choclair also made an appearance, and turns out to be an old school wrestling fan.
-The hip-hop artist’s all time favourites include Ricky Steamboat and Abdullah the Butcher.
+The hip-hop artist’s all time favorites include Ricky Steamboat and Abdullah the Butcher.

 “Stone Cold” Steve Austin in Toronto on April 11, 2007 for a screening of his new movie, The Condemned.
 Photo by Mike Mastrandrea